audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/plugin-reference.md

 ---
 description: >-
-  This page offers a detailed look at the structure and syntax of Nyquist Plug-ins.
-It is intended for people who wish to write their own plug-ins.
+  This page offers a detailed look at the structure and syntax of Nyquist Plugins.
+It is intended for people who wish to write their own plugins.
 ---

 # Plugin Reference

-* If you are looking for extra Nyquist plug-ins to use, see Nyquist Plug-ins.
+* If you are looking for extra Nyquist plugins to use, see Nyquist Plugins.
 * If you are especially interested in Nyquist in Audacity, we highly recommend subscribing to our [Audacity forum](https://forum.audacityteam.org/), which has a section [specifically for matters relating to Nyquist](https://forum.audacityteam.org/viewforum.php?f=39).

 ## Overview